w3c/permissions-ws-2022/report.md

 **Slides**: <https://docs.google.com/presentation/d/1AeUnEZJ4YhdcSw1emarmH0S2xoNWavTsFOXpDHGiomA/edit?usp=sharing>

 After an opening presentation pointing out where permissions developments can improve W3C spec work – both in feature-specific Working Groups and in horizontal review – the session posed some opening questions on how we might assess and improve user understanding and options.
 Discussion highlighted many aspects of the standards challenge of user experience (UX).

 *   In designing UX, there's tension between desire for harmonization and leaving implementation choice.
 Review of UX considerations in spec development might help to bridge the split.
 *   "Developers are users too."
 Can specs provide non-normative UX guidance for implementers and developers?
 If we don't expect standards to be revisited as understandings change, how do we keep guidance updated?
 *   Build a tighter connection between research and spec-work.
 Research on user understanding can inform permissions requests (and suggest against asking users futile questions), especially if research investigates current questions in spec design.
 *   **Action item:** Build a forum in which to seek UX consensus among implementers and community.
 A spec may be "feature complete" but one or more implementers reject it for UX considerations.
 Participants expressed interest in a forum for official discussion and consensus-building around UX, even while normative UX design remains out of scope for spec.

-### Transparency and Auditing {#transparency-and-auditing}
+### Transparency and Auditing

 **Presenter**: Serge Egelman, UC Berkeley / ICSI / AppCensus